Soil Flushing

 Description

 Soil flushing is a technology used for extracting contaminants from the soil.
 It works by applying water to the soil.
 The water has an additive that enhances contaminant solubility.
 Contaminants that are dissolved in the flushing solution are leached into the groundwater, which is then extracted and treated.
 In some cases, the flushing solution is injected directly into the groundwater.
-This raises the water table into the capillary fringe just above the surface of the water table, where high concentrations of contaminants are found.
+This raises the water table into the capillary fringe just above the surface of the water table, where high concentrations of contaminants are typically found.
 In many instances, surfactants (i.e., detergent-like substances) or solvents are used as the additive.
-The effectiveness of this process is dependant on hydrogeologic variables (e.g., type of soil, soil moisture) and type of contaminant.
+The effectiveness of this process is dependent on hydrogeologic variables (e.g., type of soil, soil moisture) and the type of contaminant.

 Limitations and Concerns

-Flushing additives may leave small residuals in the soil or groundwater, and should be evaluated on a site-specific basis.
+Flushing additives may leave small residuals in the soil or groundwater, and they should be evaluated on a site-specific basis.

 Additives must be recovered from the underlying aquifer and, when possible, should be recycled.